 Waterford is a somewhat small city located in the state of California.
 With a population of 8,962 people and two constituent neighborhoods, Waterford is the 433rd largest community in California.

 Housing costs in Waterford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The per capita income in Waterford in 2010 was $15,757, which is low income relative to California and the nation.
-This equates to an annual income of $63,028 for a family of four.
+The per capita income in Waterford in 2018 was $20,891, which is low income relative to California, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,564 for a family of four.
 However, Waterford contains both very wealthy and poor people as well.

 The most common language spoken in Waterford is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Portuguese.